fagan2888/ose-course/README.md

 - **Execution speed** `Python` is often called a slow language.
 Nevertheless, it is one of the most widely used languages for high-performance computing.
 We teach students how to make their `Python` code fast with `numpy` and `numba` and how to parallelize it using `multiprocessing` and `joblib`.
 After the students solve simple examples, we look at some implementations is `respy`.

-## Software packages

-### `respy`

-We maintain a Python package for the simulation and estimation of a prototypical finite-horizon dynamic discrete choice model based on Keane & Wolpin (1997).
-Additional information about the project is available in our [online documentation](https://respy.readthedocs.io).

-### `estimagic`

-We maintain a Python package that helps to build high-quality and user-friendly implementations of (structural) econometric models. `estimagic` provides a consistent interface to a large set of global and local optimizers.
-All optimizers can handle linear equality and inequality constraints, as well as many other types of constraints.
-Complicated optimizations can be monitored using an interactive browser-based dashboard.
-Moreover, `estimagic` provides functions for numerical differentiation and inference for maximum likelihood and method of simulated moments estimation.
-More details can be found in the [online documentation](https://estimagic.readthedocs.io).

 ## Iterations